 The dermatology training program at the New York Medical College is designed to provide excellence in clinical and surgical dermatology and dermatopathology.
-The program is based primarily at Metropolitan Hospital and also has clinics at Woodhull Medical Center, Coney-Island Hospital, and Cumberland Medical Center.
-The high volume of patients and the diversity of ethnic skin types are some of the major strengths of the program.
-Trainees are exposed to the entire scope of dermatological disorders through the clinical facilities.
+The program is based primarily at two sites: Metropolitan Hospital (located in Spanish Harlem, Manhattan) and Coney-Island Hospital (located in Brooklyn, New York).
+The high volume of patients and the diversity of ethnic skin types are major strengths of the program.
 The residents have unlimited hands-on practice in every aspect of learning dermatology.
 The hierarchy of learning is designed to allow the residents at each level of training to act as a teacher for their peers at a lower level.

 Residents receive regular training and hands-on practice in dermatological procedures.
 Two sessions per week are dedicated exclusively to dermatological surgery at both sites.
 At Metropolitan, Mohs surgery occurs twice monthly.
 In addition, residents are trained in and perform a variety of cosmetic procedures at weekly and monthly cosmetic clinics.